Analysis | Can Seattle save its season? Can Buffalo win the AFC East? A look at five struggling teams.

 Chicago Bears: They had to know going into the season that they’d have one of the NFL’s worst offensive lines, after letting go of tackles Charles Leno and Bobby Massie and losing rookie Teven Jenkins to injury.
 It caused problems for quarterback Andy Dalton, who hurt his knee scrambling to avoid a sack, and it’s destroyed the rookie season of Justin Fields.
 The first-round pick is guilty of hanging onto the ball longer than most, but he has been sacked 31 times in eight starts and suffered a rib injury during Sunday’s loss to Baltimore.

 Overall, the offense is a mess.
-They are averaging only 16.3 points per game, while Fields has only thrown four touchdowns to eight interceptions, while rarely using his considerable speed in the running game.
+They are averaging only 16.3 points per game; Fields has only thrown four touchdowns to eight interceptions while rarely using his considerable speed in the running game.
 The defense has also struggled, and edge rusher Khalil Mack is now out for the season because of a foot injury.

 Add it all up, and Coach Matt Nagy will have a tough time keeping his job beyond this season.

 New Orleans Saints: Sean Payton was perhaps the Coach of the Year front-runner after getting the Saints off to a 5-2 start.
-What he accomplished with a roster depleted by injuries, salary cap casualties and Drew Brees’ retirement was pretty remarkable.
+What he accomplished with a roster depleted by injuries, salary cap casualties and Drew Brees’s retirement was pretty remarkable.

-But over the last three weeks, everything is catching up to the Saints.
+But over the past three weeks, everything is catching up to the Saints.
 They’ve lost three games in a row, all started by quarterback Trevor Siemian after Jameis Winston blew out his ACL in a win over the Buccaneers, and the absence of star wideout Michael Thomas, who will miss the entire season due to injury, has been noticeable.

 It hasn’t helped that star running back Alvin Kamara, who is also the team’s receptions leader, has missed the past two games with a knee injury, or that injuries are also piling up along the offensive line.